inj0h/dotfiles/readme.md

 ## (Un)installation
-Clone this repository, and use the provided `Makefile`, which runs the `connect-the-dots` shell script to link the files to your home directory.
+Clone this repository, and use the provided `Makefile`, which runs the `connect-the-dots` shell script to link the files.
+Note, their destination depends on the paths set in the `dotfiles.txt` configuration file.

 ``` shell
 $ make setup
 ```

-Similarly run `make clean` to uninstall, _i.e._ destroying the symlinks, and `make help` to get an overview of the commands.
+Similarly, run `make clean` to uninstall, _i.e._ destroying the symlinks, and `make help` to get an overview of the commands.

 ### Configuration File